2022-2023 Catalog - Active

 Board of Trustees

-Ms. Maureen Broderick
+Ms. Maureen Broderick, Vice Chair

-Ms. Nancy Garcia Guillen
+Ms. Nancy Garcia Guillen, Secretary

 Ms. Alicia Morales

-Mr. Ian Wilkinson, Student Trustee
+Mr. David Lozano, Student Trustee

 An Equal Opportunity Employer, Supporting Diversity and Inclusion

-Joliet Junior College is committed to equal opportunity in employment, employment actions, and in the administration of educational programs, admission of students, athletics or other sponsored activities.
+Joliet Junior College is committed to equal opportunity in employment, employment actions, and in the administration of educational programs, admission of students, athletics, or other sponsored activities.
 The College complies in letter and spirit with appropriate federal and state legislation, including but not limited to Title VI and VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments Act of 1972, and the Equal Educational Opportunities Act of 1972.

 Equal Opportunity in Employment